Skip to content

 • Headwind / Tailwind

-• Range card - Lists of Bullet Drop at certain ranges.
+• Range card - Lists Bullet Drop at certain ranges.
 Furthermore, it lists Crosswind Adjustments and Target Lead Adjustments.

 • Use all previously gained data to read the appropriate values out of the Range card.